james-hu/tts-narrator/README.md

           * each paragraph can contain settings and text:
             * `settings`: paragraph level voice settings that can override upper level voice settings
             * `text`: text content that needs to be converted into audio
+            * `ssml`: SSML content that needs to be converted into audio

-The `text` field of a paragraph can be pure text, or an SSML fragment.
+The `text` field of a paragraph can only be pure text, any XML tags will be escaped.
 Multi-line strings are supported.

+The `ssml` field of a paragraph can be full or partial SSML fragment.
+Multi-line strings are supported.
+When it is present, the `text` field will be ignored.

 It has command line flags `--play` and `--no-play` to control whether generated MP3s should be played back.
 This feature is supported by a dev dependency [node-speaker](https://www.npmjs.com/package/speaker).